Genivia/Husky/README.md

               where f(BinTree(l, r)) := l
               where g(BinTree(l, r)) := r.

-- The scope of the `where` construct is limited to the left-hand side.
+- The scope of the `where` construct is limited to its left-hand side.
   Therefore, it does not support recursive definitions:

       BAD: